-1. Join a group
+1. Join a group of like-minded people

 If you struggle to find the confidence to get started running or training, one place to look for support is in a fitness community.
 You’ll find like-minded people to work out with who will encourage you to keep going, and you might even make some new friends.
 Find an adidas Runners community nearby with mixed pace running groups, race training, running drills, or whatever else you’re after.
 Get friends to put together a team and sign up for a relay marathon.

 Do some research about how to get started as a beginner.
 Have you been running for a while, but you’re looking for a new goal?
 Read about what to keep in mind as a woman preparing for a half marathon.